su - zextras

 Carbonio CLI Overview#

 The Carbonio CLI, also known as Carbonio Shell, is an interactive shell that allows to execute Carbonio’s commands.
-All carbonio commands must be run as the zextras user.
-This can be achieved by running as the root user
+All carbonio commands must be run as the zextras user: to do so, run as the root user

 # su - zextras